USS Eldridge

 USS Eldridge (DE-173), a Cannon-class destroyer escort, was a ship of the United States Navy named for Lieutenant Commander John Eldridge Jr., who led an operation for the invasion of the Solomon Islands.

+It was the subject of a hoax, the "Philadelphia Experiment", where merchant mariner Carl Meredith Allen claimed that the U.S. Navy had conducted cloaking and teleportation experiments on the ship at the Philadelphia Naval Shipyard in 1943.

 Namesake

-Eldridge was born in Buckingham County, Virginia, on 10 October 1903 and graduated from the United States Naval Academy in 1927.
+John Eldridge Jr. was born in Buckingham County, Virginia, on 10 October 1903 and graduated from the United States Naval Academy in 1927.
 After flight training at Pensacola, Florida, he served at various stations on aviation duty.
 From 11 September 1941, he was Commander, Scouting Squadron 71, attached to Wasp (CV-7).
 Lieutenant Commander Eldridge was killed in action in the Solomon Islands on 2 November 1942.
 For his extraordinary heroism in leading the air attack on Japanese positions in the initial invasion of the Solomons on 7 August and 8 August 1942, he was posthumously awarded the Navy Cross.

 Construction

 Eldridge was laid down 22 February 1943, by the Federal Shipbuilding and Dry Dock Company in Newark, New Jersey.
 Eldridge was launched on 25 July 1943, sponsored by Lieutenant Commander Eldridge's widow Mrs. John Eldridge Jr., and commissioned on 27 August 1943.